ptvan/ptvan.github.io/_posts/2020-05-12-Python-GUIs.md

 * The various renaming options (prefixing, suffixing, numbering, *etc*) require different types of widgets.
 * Live preview of the new file names require event-handling
-* If possible, I would also like to be able to drag-and-drop the files into the application.
+* If possible, I also want to drag-and-drop the files into the application.

 ### wxpython